exdx/dcp/README.md

 **Note**: This serves as a convenient way to connect to private registries but is insecure locally as your credentials are saved in your shell's history.
-If you would like to remain completely secure then login via `<container_runtime> login` and pull the image locally. dcp will then be able to notice the image locally pulled and process it.
+If you would like to remain completely secure then login via `<container_runtime> login` and pull the image. dcp will then be able to find the image locally and process it.

 ## FAQ